-The Group's other receivables as at 31 December 2015 include an interest receivables of RMB29,344,000 (2014: RMB19,180,000) from the Men Tou Gou Project.
+The Group's other receivables as at 31 December 2015 include an interest receivables of RMB RMB29,344,000 arising from the residential relocation development projection Men Tou Gou District ("Men Tou Gou Project").
+During the financial year ended 31 December 2016, the amount has been fully collected.